algorandfoundation/xGov/Proposals/xgov-119.md

 ---

 ## Abstract
-Zorkin aims to implement a <a href="https://z.cash/learn/what-are-zk-snarks/" target="_blank">ZK-SNARK</a> based <a href="https://openid.net/developers/how-connect-works/" target="_blank">OpenIDConnect</a> authentication solution that runs natively on Algorand, allowing Social Login like Facebook to authenticate access to an application specific self-custodial Algorand Account.
+Zorkin aims to implement a <a href="https://z.cash/learn/what-are-zk-snarks/" target="_blank">ZK-SNARK</a> based <a href="https://openid.net/developers/how-connect-works/" target="_blank">OpenIDConnect</a> authentication solution that runs natively on Algorand, allowing Social Login like Facebook to authorize transactions from a linked self-custodial Algorand Account.

-A fiat on-ramp will be integrated into the solution to enable regulatory-compliant blockchain asset purchases using major payment methods such as credit card.
+A fiat on-ramp will be integrated into the solution for regulatory-compliant blockchain asset purchases using major payment methods such as credit card.

 ## Team
 - Winton Nathan-Roberts as Research, Design & Software Engineering lead
 - Skilled independent contractors for auxiliary tasks spanning software engineering, legal consultation, and financial services

-Contractor involvement in core system design and implementation will be minimal and subject to rigorous validation checks.
+Contractor work will be rigorously checked for validity.

 ## Experience with Algorand

-Winton Nathan-Roberts is a Machine Learning PhD dropout with over 4 years of industry experience in Software Engineering working for various Startups & Blue Chip companies like <a href="https://wargaming.com/en/" target="_blank">Wargaming</a>.
+Winton Nathan-Roberts is a Machine Learning PhD dropout boasting over 4 years of industry experience in Software Engineering with various startups and blue-chip companies, including [Wargaming](https://wargaming.com/en/).

-Over the last two years, he has been working largely in silence on an Algorand-based Web3 gaming venture.
-His current focus is on enhancing user onboarding for Web3 dApps and games, with a specific emphasis on regulatory-compliant authentication and fiat on-ramping. <a href="https://github.com/Helium-Labs/" target="_blank">Helium Labs</a> on GitHub represents some of this work, with many of its repositories private.
+He has dedicated over two years to developing an Algorand-based Web3 gaming venture.
+Currently he is focusing on streamlining the onboarding process, with solutions that lower friction in Algorand account authentication, transaction authorization, and fiat purchases.
+Some of his projects can be viewed at [Helium Labs](https://github.com/Helium-Labs/) on GitHub, though many repositories are private.

+Here are some relevant projects he has worked on, linked to videos for further detail:

+- [Aido: FIDO2 Transaction Authorization](https://www.youtube.com/watch?v=0_M8aunqZyA): Implements the passwordless & phishing-resistant FIDO2 protocol for transaction authorization from an Algorand account
+- [SessionWallet](https://www.youtube.com/watch?v=66N7bFn19Ck): Provides low-friction application specific account creation and transaction approval, leveraging transactions as session tokens via on-chain MsgPack parsing

 ## Present Proposal